ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

 <img src="images/auto-discovery.jpg" width="75%"/>

-WS-Discovery is normally limited by the network segmentation since the multicast packages typically do not traverse routers.
+WS-Discovery is generally faster than netscan becuase it only sends out one broadcast signal.
+However, it is normally limited by the network segmentation since the multicast packages typically do not traverse routers.

 - Find the WS-Discovery programmer guide from https://www.onvif.org/profiles/whitepapers/
 - Wiki page https://en.wikipedia.org/wiki/WS-Discovery

-For example:
+Example:
 1. The client sends Probe message to find Onvif camera on the network.
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>